Byrd Station

+The station was built in 1957, and is located on the West Antarctic ice cap.
+It was accessible by overland ice traverse or by ski-equipped C-130 aircraft.

 History

 A joint Army, Navy, Air Force, and Marines operation supported an overland tractor train traverse that left out of Little America V in late 1956 to establish the station.
 The train was led by Army Major Merle Dawson and completed a traverse of 646 mi over unexplored country in Marie Byrd Land to blaze a trail to a spot selected beforehand.
 The station consisted of a set of four prefabricated buildings and was erected in less than one month by U.S. Navy Seabees.
 It was commissioned on January 1, 1957.
 The original station ("Old Byrd") lasted about four years before it began to collapse under the snow.